Part – 1

 Confirm a Shipment

-In order to provide high quality and efficient customer service, we have given the direct export opportunity for sellers to confirm if the seller wants to ship: The shipping process as follows.
+In order to provide high quality and efficient customer service, we have given the direct export opportunity for sellers to confirm if the seller wants to ship;

-- Sellers Can choose the shipping company they use.
+- Sellers Can choose their desired shipping company to export worldwide.

 - Sellers can use poly bags, boxes, stretch wrap, bubble packs, cartons, pallets, etc for shipping.